klogging/klogging/README.md

 These solid, but venerable Java libraries have formed the backbone of Java logging for more than 10 years.
 The limitations I find are:

 * They are designed to log strings of text.
-Whe you want to search for or filter logs by values within those messages you need to search within, or parse the strings.
+When you want to search for or filter logs by values within those messages you need to search within, or parse the strings.

 * There are add-ons for including structured data in logs, for example